fpaezf/CS2-rcon-tool/README.md

 ## Installation & use
 - Add or edit the **rcon_password "your-password"** cvar inside your **server.cfg** file.
-- Open the application and add a new server filling all fields
+- Open the application and add a new server filling all fields.
-- Start manage your server
+- Start managing your servers!.

-⚠️**WARNING:** If you're using Docker, set your IP in startup commands to **+ip 0.0.0.0** or simply remove the +ip parameter.
+⚠️**WARNING:** If you're using a Docker image please, set your IP in startup commands to **+ip 0.0.0.0** or simply remove the +ip parameter.
 Thanks **asdfxD** for the fix.

 ![1](https://github.com/fpaezf/CS2-rcon-tool/assets/28062918/833152bb-0248-4b63-8930-2fd139070a78)